 The focal point of Leighlinbridge is its 14th-century Valerian Bridge across the River Barrow, built-in 1320 by Maurice Jakis, Canon of Kildare Cathedral.
 It remains today one of the oldest functioning bridges in Europe.

 At the foot of the bridge are the remains of a very extensive castle, said to have been destroyed by Cromwell.
 Leighlinbridge Castle, also called Black Castle, was one of Ireland’s earliest Norman castles.
 The town’s original Black Castle, built in 1181, was one of the earliest Norman fortresses in Ireland.

 Leighlinbridge enjoys a range of gardens, built and designed by the local community to commemorate various aspects of village life over the years.
-Theses include the Millennium Garden, the Vivaldi Garden, the Garden of Remembrance and the Sculpture Garden.
+These include the Millennium Garden, the Vivaldi Garden, the Garden of Remembrance, and the Sculpture Garden.
 These gardens all feature in the Carlow Garden Trail and gives Leighlinbride the title ‘the garden village`.